personalrobotics/aikido/README.md

 $ sudo add-apt-repository ppa:personalrobotics/ppa
 $ sudo apt-get update
 ```
-You could install all the AIKIDO components at once (make sure ROS depencies are all installed):
+You could install all the AIKIDO components at once (make sure ROS dependencies are all installed):
 ```shell
 $ sudo apt-get install libaikido0-all-dev
 ```